krahman80/laravel-vue-appointment-app/README.md

 * when submit booking validate booking request, prevent double booking on the same doctor
 * install moment js
 * add moment js to global vue attributes
+* handle 404 error / other error
+* install vuex
+* axios post request save

 # Not Completed To Do
-* handle 404 error
-* axios post request
+* update schedule request query by filtering booked timeslot
-* install vuex
+* add more data to schedule seeder
 * add login and register
-* update schedule request query by filtering booked timeslot